This lite version of Annie’s Goddess sesame dressing has about 1/7 the amount of calories as the original and 1/13th the fat!

-A couple of weeks ago, someone in the Fatfree Vegan YahooGroup asked if anyone had a lower-fat alternative to Annie’s Goddess Dressing.
+A couple of weeks ago, someone asked me if I had a lower-fat alternative to Annie’s Goddess Dressing.
 Over the years I’ve heard a lot about this dressing, but I’d never tasted it.
-Since it comes so highly recommended, I decided to buy a bottle, test it out, and try to make my own recipe.
+Since it comes so highly recommended, I decided to buy a bottle, test it out, and possibly try to make my own recipe.

 Susan's Lite Goddess Dressing